-GLFW event processing and object creation and destruction are not reentrant.
+GLFW event processing and object destruction are not reentrant.
 This means that the following functions must not be called from any callback function:

 These functions may be made reentrant in future minor or patch releases, but functions not on this list will not be made non-reentrant.

-Most GLFW functions must only be called from the main thread, but some may be called from any thread.
-However, no GLFW function may be called from any thread but the main thread until GLFW has been successfully initialized, including functions that may called before initialization.
+Most GLFW functions must only be called from the main thread (the thread that calls main), but some may be called from any thread once the library has been initialized.
+Before initialization the whole library is thread-unsafe.

 The reference documentation for every GLFW function states whether it is limited to the main thread.

-Initialization and termination, event processing and the creation and destruction of windows, contexts and cursors are all limited to the main thread due to limitations of one or several platforms.
+Initialization, termination, event processing and the creation and destruction of windows, cursors and OpenGL and OpenGL ES contexts are all restricted to the main thread due to limitations of one or several platforms.

 Because event processing must be performed on the main thread, all callbacks except for the error callback will only be called on that thread.
 The error callback may be called on any thread, as any GLFW function may generate errors.

-The posting of empty events may be done from any thread.
-The window user pointer and close flag may also be accessed and modified from any thread, but this is not synchronized by GLFW.
-The following window related functions may be called from any thread:
+The window user pointer and close flag may be read and written from any thread, but this is not synchronized by GLFW.

-The regular timer may be used from any thread, but the reading and writing of the timer offset is not synchronized by GLFW.
-The following timer related functions may be called from any thread:
+The regular timer may be used from any thread, but reading and writing the timer offset is not synchronized by GLFW.

-Vulkan objects may be created and information queried from any thread.
-The following Vulkan related functions may be called from any thread:
+All Vulkan related functions may be called from any thread.

-GLFW uses no synchronization objects internally except for thread-local storage to keep track of the current context for each thread.
-Synchronization is left to the application.
+GLFW uses synchronization objects internally only to manage the per-thread context and error states.
+Additional synchronization is left to the application.

 Functions that may currently be called from any thread will always remain so, but functions that are currently limited to the main thread may be updated to allow calls from any thread in future releases.

-GLFW guarantees source and binary backward compatibility with earlier minor versions of the API.
+GLFW uses Semantic Versioning.
+This guarantees source and binary backward compatibility with earlier minor versions of the API.
 This means that you can drop in a newer version of the library and existing programs will continue to compile and existing binaries will continue to run.